 As newspapers experiment with advertisement-saturated online editions, the newsrooms' dual demands to serve electronic and tactile audiences has jacked-up operating costs.
 Each time a technology update or reformat is implemented — BOOM — an inevitable stress on newspaper business models — economically unsustainable.
 There's a special justice knowing leftist ideologues haven't a clue when suddenly out-of-a-job for failing the public trust.

 Glance at the headlines in online news aggregators: they scream for audience with click-bait.
 More than a generation ago, journalists honored an institutional credo to report news with neutrality and avoid bias.
 Today, journalist egos peddle advocacy and damnation, spinning facts according to instructed and cultivated sensitivities.
 A popular police drama from the days of black and white television was Dragnet.
 Co-star Jack Webb played the role of detective Joe Friday.
 "Just the facts, ma'am," was his signature warning in the cop shop's interrogation room.
 Today's journalism finds that approach unfashionable.
-Fast forward to the 1987-88 TV series Max Headroom, a disembodied, reconstituted television newscaster and blip-verts, synopsizing everything in 3 second bursts.
-Today, many news reporters enjoy an institutional permissiveness to insert instructive social teaching moments and to interpret what presumably motivates America's President and others with whom these wiseacres invariably find fault, piling-on over and over again.
+The 1987-88 TV series Max Headroom, featured a virtual TV newscaster and blip-verts, simplifying stuff in 3 second bursts.
+Today, many news reporters enjoy an institutional permissiveness to insert instructive social teaching moments and interpret the motives of President Trump and those with whom these wiseacres collectively find fault, piling-on over and over again.
 Once autocrats rule, cheerleading lies will ensure newzer job security.

 Wednesday, October 26, 2016, Steamboat Today's front page, left-column headline read From the publisher: With change brings progress.
 Steamboat Today publisher Suzanne Schlicht says "goodbye to a tradition dating back more than 100 years."
-The daily's local printing presses shut down, surrendering this time-and-distant-critical task to Swift's regional printing center in Gypsum, 90 miles south of Steamboat.
-The roundtrip to truck product up Colorado route 131 to Steamboat contributes to air pollution EVERY DAY OF THE YEAR, AND the enforced push-back of deadlines to press has impacted traditional, reportorial efficiencies.
+The paper's local printing ended, surrendered to parent Swift's regional printing center, 90 miles south in Gypsum.
+The roundtrip to retrieve and haul product on Colorado route 131 to Steamboat increases air pollution EVERY DAY OF THE YEAR, and an enforced push-back of deadlines to press has impacted traditional, reportorial efficiencies.
 On Thursday, December 7, 2017, there was a contentious faceoff at the town's library.
 A day and a half later it was reported in Saturday morning's edition as front page, headline news: Steamboat crowd howls over Sierra Club's goals for wolf reintroduction.
-Such delayed reports amount to either lipstick on a pig or, minimally, an indignity to readers trying to keep up with the news!
-After a 26 year career with the Steamboat publication, Publisher Schlicht, still quite young, departed in early April 2018.
+Delay in the transit of news amounts to an indignity toward readers.

 Former owner of Steamboat Today, Worldwest LLC, still owns the 23 thousand plus square foot office/warehouse complex at US 40 and Elk River Road.
 The asking price was then and remains 5½ million dollars, too steep to interest either the City of Steamboat, which first took a look in April 2017, or Routt County a year later.
 The newspaper now leases space for its staff at 10th & Yampa, one block southeast of the Old Pilot Building at 11th & Lincoln.